 A doctor uses a systematic testing and observation protocol to determine if a person is suffering from pancreatic cancer.
-When the above mentioned symptoms are seen in the patient, the doctor uses all or some of the following tests to determine the cause of pain.
-If it is diagnosed to be a pancreatic cancer the doctor uses the following tests to determine the exact stage of the cancer.
+When the above-mentioned symptoms are seen in the patient, the doctor uses all or some of the following tests to determine the cause of pain.
+If it is diagnosed to be pancreatic cancer the doctor uses the following tests to determine the exact stage of cancer.

 - Ultrasound Imaging: The test uses ultrasound waves to determine the shape of the target organ.
 This helps to visualize and determine the exact location of the tumor.

 - Endoscopic Ultrasound:In this procedure a thin tube holding a miniature camera and light source at its end is inserted into the digestive tract.
 As the camera passes through the target organ the exact location of the tumor is seen.

 - Abdominal Computerized Tomography (CT Scan): This procedure uses ionized radiation to non-invasively visualize the exact structure of the tumor.

 - Endoscopic Retrograde Cholangiopancreatography:Insertion of the endoscopic tube to generate X-ray images of the common bile duct.